ffeldhaus/docker-xpra-minimal/README.md

+> **Note**
+>
+> This is a fork version that support multi-platform image mainly for Apple Silicon.
+> Visit https://github.com/ffeldhaus/docker-xpra-minimal for the original version.

 # Minimal docker image to run xpra

 This docker image provides remote access to X11 using [xpra](https://xpra.org/).
 This is a base image with minimal dependencies and can be used as basis for other images.